-• allow protocol UDP, destination port 5060 (and return traffic)
+allow protocol UDP, destination port 5060 (and return traffic)

-• allow protocol UDP, destination port 5060 (and return traffic)
+allow protocol UDP, destination port 5060 (and return traffic)

 Note: This is a minimal configuration.
-Refer to Error!
-Reference source not found. for the full set of rules and optional settings.
+Refer to Appendix A: Firewall Configuration Reference for the full set of rules and optional settings.